acyrus/Maven-Toys-Analysis/README.md

   SaleProfitCalc spc;

 ```
-7. What is the total running sales for each month across all stores?
+7. For all stores, what is the total running sales for each month?
 ```
 WITH monthlysales AS (
   SELECT